sofia099/vector_search_demo/README.md

 First the Kaggle dataset needs to be extracted into smaller subsets.
 Refer to `extract_subsets.py`

 Now we can send API requests to OpenAI's embedding endpoint.
 Refer to `vector_embedding.py`.
 In this file, I create embeddings using OpenAI's second generation vector embedding model `text-embedding-ada-002`.
 For more information on this and other embedding models, check out OpenAI's [docs](https://platform.openai.com/docs/guides/embeddings).
-For the IMDb movie dataset, I embedd the `movie_name` and the `description` fields:
+For the IMDb movie dataset, I embedded the `movie_name` and the `description` fields:

 ```
 values = [row['movie_name']+' '+row['description'] for row in rows]